 That’s up to you.
-You can choose a term from one year to a lifetime.
+You can choose a term from six months to a lifetime.
 And if you want to extend the duration, you can do so at any time.
 The one thing you can’t do is reduce the time once you’ve signed on.

 What happens once I’m voluntarily self-excluded?

 You won’t be allowed to enter the gaming floor of any Massachusetts casino, including those not yet operational at the time of your enrollment.
 If you attempt to do so, you’ll be escorted from the area and forced to forfeit any money wagered, losses or winnings.
 This includes chips, tokens, prizes, non-complementary pay vouchers, electronic credits on a slot machine, and vouchers representing electronic credits/TITO slips.